Table of Contents

 As the individual begins to ramp up dosing to continue to experience the initial effects of the clonazepam, the brain becomes accustomed to the higher levels of the drug in the system.
 Clonazepam affects the GABA receptors, with is how the nerve cells transmit messaging throughout the brain system, slowing brain activity.
 Over time, neural pathways become altered in response to the impact of dopamine, and the body now requires the drug.
 This is physical dependence.

 Making the decision to get help for a clonazepam dependency or addiction is a difficult one.
 The individual is keenly aware that clonazepam withdrawal will be an unpleasant experience, keeping many from taking that first step toward recovery.
-But it should be understood that in a medically supervised detox environment, clonazepam withdrawal symptoms are closely monitored and medical interventions will be provided ongoingly.
+But it should be understood that in a supervised detox environment, clonazepam withdrawal symptoms are closely monitored and interventions will be provided ongoingly.

 Effects of Clonazepam Use